gopasspw/gopass/README.md

 | Desktop Notifications       | *stable*      | Display desktop notifications and completing long running operations |
 | REPL                        | *beta*        | Integrated Read-Eval-Print-Loop shell with autocompletion. |
 | Extensions                  |               | Extend gopass with custom commands using our API                  |

+## Design Principles

+Gopass is a versatile command line based password manager that is being developed with the following principles in mind:

+- **Easy**: For technical users (i.e. those who are used to the command line) it should be easy to get started with gopass.
+- **Secure**: Security is hard.
+We aim to make it as easy as possible while still providing a good level of protection against common adversaries. *Caution*: If your personal threat level is very high, we might not offer a good tool for you.
+- **Extensible**: While Gopass includes a fair amount of useful features, we can't cover every use-case.
+To support more special use cases we want to provide a clean and simple API to integration gopass into your own binaries.

 ## Installation